kasunalwis/leapsome/README.md

 - cd leapsome
 - npm install
 - To execute all the tests (Both UI and API)
-  - Make sure [test data attribute PR](https://github.com/leapsome-interview/kasun-alwis/pull/1) is merged to master
+  - Make sure [test data attribute PR](https://github.com/leapsome-interview/kasun-alwis/pull/1) is merged to main
   - Make sure both application and data base is up and running on `http://localhost:3000/`
   - `npm test`